Important changes to your National Insurance contributions

 A person typically requires 35 full years of National Insurance contributions to be entitled to a full State Pension.
 In addition to accumulating credits through employment, you may build your entitlement to the new State Pension if you are a parent or a guardian registered for Child Benefit (even if you do not receive it), if you are a carer, or in a number of other scenarios.
 Presently, with full entitlement, the new State Pension pays £185.15 per week of secure income that is fully inflation proofed, under current legislation, and will continue for the duration of your lifetime.

-Until 5 April 2023, it is possible to fill any gaps in your National Insurance record between 2006 and 2016.
-After 5 April 2023, you will only be able to go back 6 years which, for some people, will not be sufficient to qualify for a full State Pension.
+Until 31 July 2023 [extended from 5 April 2023], it is possible to fill any gaps in your National Insurance record between 2006 and 2016.
+After 31 July 2023, you will only be able to go back 6 years which, for some people, will not be sufficient to qualify for a full State Pension.

 While every person’s situation is different, there are limited scenarios in which receiving a full State Pension would not be preferable.
 In addition to the secure, inflation-proofed income that it provides, the State Pension is not tested against your Lifetime Allowance, and it reduces your reliance on any other assets that you may have.
 Purchasing a full year of voluntary contributions costs around £800, and once your pension is in payment, you will recoup the money that you spend in approximately three years.